-Where to begin describing this piece of gold.
+Where to begin describing this amazing natural piece of gold from Alaska.
 I've literally studied it for hours and spent half a day photographing it.
 It is one of my favorite pieces and I was reluctant to put it up for sale, but here it is.

 The "b" side defies words.
 In the left side of the photo, there is a spectacular pattern I've never seen before, almost herringbone but wavy and very precise in formation.
 Cutting through the middle there is a protruding swath of defined octahedron gold crystals that stand tall and create a mountain range of winding crystals.
 The right side of the specimen has a completely different pattern of tightly clustered and uniform gold crystals that form a dynamic textured surface...A spectacular piece of gold from every angle.